hjbugajski/applicationtrackr-site/content/index.md

 ::feature
 ---
 backgroundClass: true
-color: purple
-imageDark: application-purple--dark.png
+imageDark: application-panel--dark.png
-imageLight: application-purple--light.png
+imageLight: application-panel--light.png
 ---

 #header
-Job information
+Application information

 #description
-Record basic information about the job with a link back to the application/job portal.
+Record information about the job with a link back to the application/job portal, and add offer details to easily compare offers, including a deadline and start date.
+The notes section allows for additional details to be recorded, if needed.
 ::

 ::feature
 ---
-color: green
-imageDark: application-green--dark.png
+imageDark: reorder-columns--dark.png
-imageLight: application-green--light.png
+imageLight: reorder-columns--light.png
 reverse: true
 ---

 #header
-Offer details
+Order columns

 #description
-Add offer details to easily compare offers, including a deadline and start date.
-The notes section allows for additional details to be recorded, if needed.
+Add, edit, and reorder columns to best suit your application workflow.
 ::

 ::feature